 - 1. Encourage and collaborate with financial institutions to facilitate local investors with concessionary financing for minerals-related ventures. - 2.
-Create incubation facilities that allow the local private sector to improve its capacity for import substitution and increased market share for mineral products in foreign markets. - 3.
-Allow import of minerals where it can be shown that suitable quantities of the required quality are not available locally, at competitive prices. - 4.
-Encourage investment and expansion of operations, within the confines of the licensing regime and appropriate legislation, to enhance resource extraction. - 5.
-Promote the manufacturing of value added products from minerals resources to enhance the value generated from T&T's natural resources and retained within the country for the development of the country and its people.
+Allow import of minerals where it can be demonstrated that suitable quantities of the required quality are not available locally, at competitive prices. - 3.
+Encourage investment and expansion of operations, within the confines of the licensing regime and appropriate legislation, to enhance resource extraction. - 4.
+Promote the manufacturing of value added products from minerals resources to ensure the value generated from T&T's natural resources are retained within the country for the development of the country and its people.

-Objective 7: To facilitate the collection and computation of mineral sector data,
+Objective 7: To facilitate the collection and computation of mineral sector data.

-1. Develop the capacity to manage domestic data within the sector.
+- 1. Develop the capacity to manage domestic data within the sector.
 As a condition of all licences, to ensure that there is quality assurance in the production of minerals products to accurate specifications.
-Such information would be deposited to the MEEA for the development of a database of production data.
-Further to this, the Government would promote quality assurance standards and the optimal utilization of mineral resources in line with their physical, chemical, metallurgical and other characteristics.
+Such information would be deposited with the MEEA for the development of a database of production data.
+Further to this, the Government would promote quality assurance standards and the optimal utilization of mineral resources in line with their physical, chemical, metallurgical and other characteristics; and - 2.
+The Government will ensure transparency and accountability by making publicly available a register of licences from the minerals sector.